Here are answers to common questions about ADA and the Campus Suite offering.

 What are the expectations of an ADA compliant website?

-- Can you navigate through your site with using just the tab and arrow keys?
+- Can you navigate through your site by using just the tab and arrow keys?

 - When navigating with the tab key, does the selection change color to assist visually impaired people?